yeswadams/smartglasses/README.md

 📞 Contact

-For any inquiries or collaborations, reach out via [your email or portfolio link].
+For any inquiries or collaborations, reach out via yeswaadams73@gmail.com.

-💡 Built with passion by [Your Name]
+💡 Built with passion by Yeswa